 In Year 7, students are assessed at the end of each unit of work using a short (30 minute) test.
 Students then receive feedback on what they did well and areas for improvement are identified.
-In addition students will complete a longer mathematics assessment in Term 2 which will focus on content completed so far in Year 7.
+In addition students will complete a longer mathematics assessment in Terms 2 and 4 which will focus on content completed so far in Year 7.
 Students will also sit an end of year assessments in Mathematics in Term 6 which will be based on all the content covered in Year 7.

-Every student has been given a login for pearsonactivelearn.com, which allows them to access their textbook via their iPad both in class and at home.
-Students also have a login for Hegarty Maths and Mathletics.
-Homework tasks may be set from these or other resources and all tasks will be shared on their class Teams if appropriate.
+Every student has access to the textbook, all classroom resources and teaching materials via OneNote on their iPad both in class and at home.

+Homework tasks will primarily be set using Sparx Maths though other resources and tasks may be set and shared on their class OneNote if appropriate.